timescale/pgai/docs/self-hosted-getting-started.md

        'blog'::regclass,
        destination => 'blog_contents_embeddings',
        embedding => ai.embedding_openai('text-embedding-3-small', 768),
-       chunking => ai.chunking_recursive_character_text_splitter('contents')
+       chunking => ai.chunking_recursive_character_text_splitter('contents'),
+       scheduling => ai.scheduling_none()
     );
     ```
     If you check the logs of the vectorizer worker, you should see that it has picked up the table and is processing it.

+5. You'll need to restart the vectorizer now, since it fails to run if pgai is not installed or no vectorizer is defined yet.
+A simple `docker-compose up -d` should do the trick.

-5. Now we can run a simple semantic search query to see the embeddings in action:
+6. Now we can run a simple semantic search query to see the embeddings in action:
     ```sql
     SELECT
         chunk,
         embedding <=>  ai.openai_embed('text-embedding-3-small', 'pgai', _dimensions=>768) as distance
     FROM blog_contents_embeddings
-    ORDER BY distance
+    ORDER BY distance;
-    LIMIT 10;
     ```

     The results should look somewhat like this: